BinaryLeo/js_cpf_validation/README.md

 5 = Primeiro dígito verificador<br/>
 2 = Segundo dígito verificador<br/>

-The Check Digits serve to validate the combination is valid without the need to consult the IRS database.
+The check digits are used to validate if the combination is valid without the need to consult the IRS database.
 But it is not a guarantee that the CPF in question is active or regular.

-Os Dígitos verificadores servem para validar a combinação é válida sem que haja a necessidade de consultar o banco de dados da Receita Federal.
+Os Dígitos verificadores  são usados para verificar se a combinação é válida sem que haja a necessidade de consultar o banco de dados da Receita Federal.
 Mas não é uma garantia de que o CPF em questão seja ativo  ou regular.